midlantica/LovelyBunchOfCoconuts/content/grifts/green-new-deal.md

 ---
 title: 'Green New Deal'
-claim: 'Green New Deal'
+grift: 'Green New Deal'
-translation: 'Central planning in a fresh wrapper.'
+decode: 'Central planning in a fresh wrapper.'
 ---